-Spoilers for The Mandalorian season 2, episode 3, Clone Wars, and Rebels follow...
+Spoilers for The Mandalorian season 3, Clone Wars, and Rebels follow...

 Death Watch ended up joining forces with a certain Darth Maul – to Bo-Katan's disgust.
-Eventually, though, she reluctantly allied with Maul and his sister Savage Opress to help take over her home planet, Mandalore.
-Civil War ensued and Bo-Katan later found herself aligned with the Light Side of the Force and a certain Ahsoka Tano to help take down Maul.
+Eventually, though, she reluctantly allied with Maul and his brother Savage Opress to help take over her home planet, Mandalore.

-Later, in Star Wars Rebels, she comes in to contact with a fellow Mandalorian, Sabine Wren, who helped unite the clans of Mandalore and rebel against the Empire.
-There, Bo-Katan had the legendary Darksaber weapon bestowed upon her but this was taken from her off-screen in The Great Purge (where the Empire attempted to wipe out the Mandalorians) and Moff Gideon now has the weapon under his protection.
+Later, Bo-Katan was replaced by the Empire as leader of Mandalore, and, in Star Wars Rebels, she came in to contact with a fellow Mandalorian, Sabine Wren, who helped unite the clans of Mandalore and rebel against the Empire.